gengstrand/clojure-news-feed/README.md

 http://glennengstrand.info/software/performance/nodejs/dropwizard

+### feed5

+This time, the news feed micro-service is implemented in Python running on Flask.

 ### solr

 The supporting directory structure and configuration files needed to augment an instance of Solr to support keyword search capability for the news feed on outbound activity.